ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

   * After the GPIB box has been turned on for a short time (e.g. 1 minute) the driver (LabVIEW or IOC) should be ready to connect.
   * GPIB box LEDs - PWR should be orange, LNK 10/100 should be green.
 Other LEDs will be flickering depending on connection.
 Box might have a slightly dodgy connection (not sure about this, but check it) so ensure the LEDs are as described.

+# Rigs

+There are two rigs: 50kN and 100kN.

+To turn on the actuator for the 100kN rig, there are three buttons on the front labelled "O", "I", "II".
+Press these in order to enable the actuator.

+To turn on the actuator for the 50kN rig, Press and hold the "Hydraulics on" button for at least 10 seconds.
+You should apparently hear the hydraulic system engage.
+Then press actuator "off", "low", "high" (in order) to enable the actuator.

 # Driver

 The stress rig driver uses the following DB files: